Kanban-Zai/kanban-zai-version-1.0/modules/delivery.md

-#PROCESS - This page is unfinished
+# INTRODUCTION - This page is unfinished

 Kanban-Zai is a collaboration process.